halledevlin/halledevlin.github.io/MED/meditations2.md

 The following notes are important to getting the most out of these meditations:

 -   I urge you to read the subject passage first.
-If you don't have a bible handy, I recommend [Bible Gateway](http://www.biblegateway.com) - a very useful and easy-to-use online bible, with many different translations available.
+If you don't have a Bible handy, I recommend [Bible Gateway](http://www.biblegateway.com) - a very useful and easy-to-use on-line Bible, with many different translations available.
 Another on-line bible resource is [Bible Study Tools](http://www.biblestudytools.com), which also offers various commentaries and other tools for deeper study.
 -   I read various translations as I write these.
-The translation(s) quoted in a particular "meditation" are noted, either in the text or under the title.
+The translation(s) quoted in a particular meditation are noted, either in the text or under the title.

 * [Meditation on John 4:  The Woman at the Well](john_4.html)